codlark/cls-docs/docs/Quick-Ref.md

 `\n` | a new line | `\s` | a space
 `\t` | a tab | `\\` | a literal backslash

-The space and tab escapes are useful for putting whitespace at the edge of a value.
+The space and tab escapes are useful for putting whitespace at the edge of a value, where it would otherwise be stripped out by the CLS parser

 ## Using the Renderer